CartoDB/analytics-toolbox-core/h3/bq/doc/REFERENCE.md

 * `geog`: `GEOGRAPHY` A **POINT** geography.
 * `resolution`: `INT64` A number between 0 and 15 with the [H3 resolution](https://h3geo.org/docs/core-library/restable).

 Returns an H3 cell index where the point is placed in the required `resolution` as an `INT64` number.
-If will return `NULL` on error (invalid geography type or resolution out of bounds).
+It will return `NULL` on error (invalid geography type or resolution out of bounds).

 {{% bannerNote type="note" title="tip"%}}
 If you want the HEX representation of the cell, you can call [H3_ASHEX](#h3.H3ASHEX) with the output number.